meteor/validated-method/README.md

 #### Skipping argument validation

-If your method does not need argument validation, perhaps because it does not take any arguments, you can use `validate: true` to skip argument validation.
+If your method does not need argument validation, perhaps because it does not take any arguments, you can use `validate: null` to skip argument validation.

 ### Using a Method